MAKEUP PRODUCTS (NON-PERMANENT)

 13313

-Although many chemicals in cosmetics pose very little or no threat, dozens are associated with severe medical issues, such as cancer, reproductive and neurological harm, and developmental delays.
-Cosmetic chemicals enter a person's body through inhalation, the skin, and ingestion, and lead to the same problems as food chemicals, per this site.
+While most chemicals in beauty products pose minimal or zero risk, dozens have been associated with substantial medical issues, including cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics gain entry to the body through the skin and inhalation, and lead to the same dangers as food chemicals, per this site.